hazelcast/hazelcast-nodejs-client/DOCUMENTATION.md

 ### 8.7.7.
 Lazy SQL Row Deserialization

+> **NOTE: SQL rows will be deserialized eagerly - i.e lazy deserialization won't work - after client version 5.1 and above.
+> This is due to a technical limitation of compact serialization.**

 Rows in an `SqlResult` are deserialized lazily to allow you to access part of it if there is a value that can't be deserialized.

 While executing a query, if you set `SqlStatementOptions.returnRawResult` to `true`, `SqlRow` objects will be returned while